Dayton in Montgomery County, Ohio — The American Midwest (Great Lakes)

 Mary Esther (Franklin) Henderson (1915-1996), a teacher in Dayton's public schools, a community organizer, and active volunteer, purchased the building at 301 Washington Street.
 John Henderson Sr. trained and employed the couple's five children, several grandchildren, and many Dayton school students.
 Three Henderson children continued the business after attending college and taught printing in Dayton's public schools.
 By the time Henderson's Printing closed in 2000, its reach extended beyond the African

 Erected 2018 by Chaminade Julienne Catholic High School and the Ohio History Connection.
 (Marker Number 30-57.)

-Marker series.
-This marker is included in the Historically Black Colleges and Universities 🎓, and the Ohio Historical Society / The Ohio History Connection marker series.
+Topics and series.
+This historical marker is listed in these topic lists: African Americans • Education • Industry & Commerce.
+In addition, it is included in the Historically Black Colleges and Universities 🎓, and the Ohio Historical Society / The Ohio History Connection series lists.

 Location.
 39° 45.117′ N, 84° 11.668′ W. Marker is in Dayton, Ohio, in Montgomery County.
 Marker is at the intersection of West Washington Street and Perry Street, on the right when traveling west on West Washington Street.
-Marker is at the south gate to Roger Glass Stadium.
+The marker is at the south gate to Roger Glass Stadium.
 Touch for map.
 Marker is at or near this postal address: 301 Washington Street, Dayton OH 45402, United States of America.
 Touch for directions.